 This course introduces students to some of the philosophical issues involved in human communication.
 Topics will include: the analysis of different types of communication (interpersonal, electronic, mass, etc.); the relationship between communication and identity; the connection between communication and politics; the nature of language; and the role that symbols play in communication.
 These topics will guide discussions aimed at investigating the role of communication in larger philosophical issues, such as existential notions of being, and the production and dissemination of knowledge.
 Lecture.
-Prerequisites: LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Architecture, or LSCI 205, Information in the Disciplines; and WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; and COMM 100, Media Culture, or COMM 120, Public Speaking.
+Prerequisites: LSCI 105, Information Theory and Practice or LSCI 106, Information Sources in Architecture or Interior Architecture; WRIT 112, Academic Writing II; and COMM 100, Intro to Media Studies, or COMM 120, Public Speaking.

-COMM 450 Collaborative Seminar 3 UNITS
+COMM 450 Collaborative Seminar

 These advanced special topics seminars seek to address the changing nature of communication processes in relation to a single grand theme.
 Previous offerings included themes related to the future, the global context, and the virtual world.
 Collaborative Seminar may be taken twice for credit in the major.
 Lecture.
-Prerequisites: WRIT 112, Academic Writing II, or WRIT 212, Rhetoric and Design; and COMM 307, Rhetorical Theory.
+Prerequisites: WRIT 112, Academic Writing II; and COMM 307, Rhetorical Theory.
 No lab costs.